lprat/static_file_analysis/README.md

 - CDBNAME: Original name of current file (exemple in MACRO file, or CHM file...)
 - zip_crypt_bool: Zip file with password (crypted)
 - EMBED_FILES: if zip file with password, variable contains filenames in zip file
+- image2text: if image file you can extract text with ocr (tesseract => !! attention Leptonica have CVE-2018..., on debian, tesseract compiled with hardening option security)
 - serr: Debug flux of clamav
 - now_7_int: timstamp of now-7j
 - All variables make in json report of clamav